A Brief History of Manipuri Literature

 Set to work: The ending part

-Those who love Manipuri literature, if they are interested, can do a lot of thing:
+Those who love Manipuri literature, if they are interested, can do a host of things:• Rewrite the works in contemporary style as well translate them in other language

-• To develop feminist literature with local touch
+• Develop feminist literature with local touch

 Till today there are two schools of thoughts: one who is inclined to take reference from ancient Manipuri literature and the other who are hell bent on Sanskrit.
 (Note: This is again an essay written in the Sixties.)
 Personally, my inclination is to make the best of it taking from both of them.
-To conclude, it is hopeful that more illustrious writers will emerge in the days to come and the stream of Manipuri literature will run far and wide.
+To conclude, it is hopeful that more illustrious writers will emerge in the days to come, and the stream of Manipuri literature will run far and wide.

-• Most of my favourite poets, from Thangjam Ibopishak to Laishram Samarendra, whose works are filled with the ideas of social realism and other related motifs, started publishing their works in the Sixties.
+- Most of my favourite poets, from Thangjam Ibopishak to Laishram Samarendra, whose works are filled with the ideas of social realism and other related motifs, started publishing their works in the Sixties.
 This essay was published in 1965.

 Related Posts on this Blog

-1. Fajana deep oi eikhoi mietielon se ei wish taue akoige mietie lon se fajana recognise oiba pamme India se da.
+Fajana deep oi eikhoi mietielon se ei wish taue akoige mietie lon se fajana recognise oiba pamme India se da.

 ReplyDelete